360ls/360ls/_sprint/sprint4/manual.md

 - Set up (Desktop Application):
   1. Make sure all dependencies are installed on the box before you try to run the application
-  2. Download the desktop application from our github page [here](https://github.com/360ls/desktop/releases)
+  2. Download the desktop application from our Github page [here](https://github.com/360ls/desktop/releases)
   3. You can find detailed instructions on how to install and run the code [here](https://360ls.github.io/360ls/sprint/sprint4/code)
   4. Run `sudo dpkg -i 360ls-Desktop-Application-1.0.0-amd64.deb`.